mfedoten/dotfiles/README.md

 `term.sh` will install [iTerm2](https://www.iterm2.com/).

 ### OSX defaults
 Normally, I prefer to set up appearance and defaults manually, but this script sets some nice defaults which I am too lazy to search for in system preferences.
-It also sets Terminal/iTerm colors to [Solarized theme](http://ethanschoonover.com/solarized), printing full path in jeading of Finder windows etc. Just:
+It also sets Terminal/iTerm colors to [Solarized theme](http://ethanschoonover.com/solarized), printing full path in heading of Finder windows etc. Just:
 ```
 ./osx.sh
 ```